France hero image

 9 Days

-• Adds Loire Valley overnight with château visits, vineyard tasting, and fundraising dinner.
+• Adds a Loire Valley overnight with château visits, vineyard tasting, and a fundraising dinner.

-• Includes Taizé attendance or Lyon culinary day for partner engagement.
+• Includes Taizé attendance or a Lyon culinary day for partner engagement.

 • Provides rest/flex time for small-group planning and donor strategy sessions.